mat-griffin/jamf-mcp/README.md

 getComputersBySerial
 getSecurityStatus

-As you are in Cursor use it to add more tools, fix my bugs and poor code!
+Thats it.
+As you are in Cursor use it to add more tools and fix my bugs and poor code and if you can solve the cleartext thing!